Can You Freeze Oat Milk? Here’s All You Need To Know

 How To Use Your Frozen Cubes

+You can simply drop the frozen cubes into your cooking when the recipe calls for oat milk.
 Frozen cubes can also be added to smoothies.
 Because you’re blending the smoothie, this means you won’t detect any graininess.

 I’ve also found that Oatly Barista Milk separates when it’s frozen.
-It’s made with rapeseed oil so this oil tends to rise to the top when you defrost it.
+It’s made with rapeseed oil so the oil tends to rise to the top when you defrost it.
 However, giving it a good mix when you are cooking sorts that all out.

 What About Freezing Soy Milk Or Any Other Type of Non-Dairy Milk?